AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

   no matter how many times they are re-run.
   The dataflow engine is based on
   [ (Lerner, Grove, and Chambers 2002)](http://citeseer.ist.psu.edu/old/lerner01composing.html);
-  you can find a functional implementation presented in [ (Ramsey and Dias 2005)](http://www.cs.tufts.edu/~nr/pubs/zipcfg-abstract.html).
+  you can find a functional implementation of the dataflow engine presented in [ (Ramsey and Dias 2005)](http://www.cs.tufts.edu/~nr/pubs/zipcfg-abstract.html).

 - **Coalescing register allocator:** The back end can use fresh temporaries and register-register moves